Have a question or just want to learn more? We're here to help.

 Take a moment to learn more about the general roles and responsibilities of Reservists.

-Those pursuing a Chaplain position are required to attend Officer Development School (ODS) in Newport, R.I.
-Upon completion, they attend a seven-week course at the Naval Chaplain School in Fort Jackson, S.C.
+Those pursuing a Chaplain position are required to attend Officer Development School (ODS) in Newport, RI.
+Upon completion, they attend a seven-week course at the Naval Chaplaincy School and Center, also in Newport, RI.